 The law requires that your landlord carries out certain basic repairs, but the housing standard in the law isn’t very high.
 This means that it can be difficult to get your landlord to carry out some repairs if he or she doesn’t want to do them.
 However, most landlords are pretty good when it comes to repairs.

 Don’t forget it’s your responsibility to tell the landlord as soon as something breaks or needs to be fixed.
+Send a message as well as talking to your landlord so you can prove when you reported the problem.
 If you or your guests caused the damage, you will probably have to pay to get it fixed.
 It’s a good idea to follow up any requests for repairs with an email or a letter, so you can prove that you’ve told the landlord about the problem.

 Problems with your landlord

 Your landlord can’t come and go in your property as he or she pleases.
 The landlord can only enter the property if you or another tenant has allowed this.

 Your landlord cannot cut off your access to electricity, water, heat or other essential services and cannot change the locks in the property or mess with your stuff.
 If any of this happens, contact an advice agency immediately as your landlord may be guilty of a criminal offence.

 If your landlord threatens you, let the Environmental Health officer at your local council know.
 If you’ve been assaulted you should contact the police.